 The post-1970 generation of black Americans in Congress navigated the changing landscape of American politics with these concerns in mind.
 By the turn of the 21st century, African-American Members of Congress represented districts across the nation, pursued diverse policy interests, and employed an array of legislative strategies.
 Their numbers steadily increased, reaching an all-time high of 54 Representatives and three Senators at the start of the 116th Congress (2019–2021).
 The growth in the number of black office holders in the House and the Senate has helped firmly secure a voice for the African-American community in the legislative branch.

 In 2008 the electoral opportunities for African Americans provided a platform for a first-term Senator from Illinois, Barack Obama, to become the first African-American President of the United States, capping nearly four decades of electoral and legislative achievements.
 Ultimately, this chapter chronicles the remarkable gains in representation and power in the history of African Americans in Congress while also highlighting the troubling persistence of racial discrimination and political marginalization in American politics.

-2According to Robert Singh, “The central function of caucuses is to bring together legislators with shared interests, backgrounds, and policy goals.”
-Robert Singh, The Congressional Black Caucus: Racial Politics in the U.S. Congress, (Thousand Oaks, California: Sage, 1998): 58.
+1According to Robert Singh, “The central function of caucuses is to bring together legislators with shared interests, backgrounds, and policy goals.”
+Robert Singh, The Congressional Black Caucus: Racial Politics in the U.S. Congress (Thousand Oaks, CA: Sage, 1998): 58.
 As internal congressional organizations, caucuses like the CBC formed in great part to pursue a collective agenda with a “strength in numbers” strategy.